[ Printer Friendly Version ] [ Report Abuse ]

 “What...
 How ...?”
 My words are as comprehensible as my thoughts, I really don’t know what I want to say, didn’t I have a question formed somewhere?
 I would love to take her out on a date, but where would we go?
 I have not planned anything, I don’t have money, I can’t think straight.
 I look at her again.
 She looks a little disappointed at my reaction.
 Her confident starts slipping away.

 “Oh, if you don’t want...
 I mean, I thought...” she mumbles.
 Then she looks up again.
 “You would like to go out with me, won’t you?”
 It sounds uncertain.
 Is she crazy?
 Of course I would.
 I give her my biggest smile.

 “Sure, I would love to.
 I was going to asks you just now, really.”
 Wow I’m a master liar, seriously.
 I shrug my shoulders a little and smile at her again.
 She’s beaming up at me.
 Suddenly she grabs my hand and pulls me forward.

 “Great!
 I know this place, I’ll show you, you’ll love it.
 It’s not very far from here.
 They make the best Italian food in the world.
 Even better than the Italians themselves.”
 Is that even possible?
 “And it’s really inexpensive.”

-It’s really nice to talk to Lily, she’s quite smart really.
+It’s really nice to talk to Lily, you know, she’s quite smart really.
 Not just looks at all.
-But there is something.
-I did not notice it before but it’s almost like she’s careful with what she says, even though she talks a lot.
+But there is something srange.
+I didn’t notice it before but it’s almost like she’s careful with what she says, even though she talks a lot.
 I’ve caught her a few times tonight stopping a sentence halfway, smiling and not finishing it.
 It’s probably nothing.
-I thing I do that to, she distracts me a lot while I’m talking.
+I think I do that too, she distracts me a lot while I’m talking.
 Her laugh is very pretty, it sounds like a waterfall.
 Tinkling and fun.
 It’s enjoyable to listen to.
 I like making her laugh.
 Most of my jokes are lame, but she laughs at them as though she’s never heard anything funnier.
 Yes that does feel great, thank you.